fleetdm/fleet/docs/Deploying/Configuration.md

 Applies only when `osquery_enable_async_host_processing` is enabled.
 Sets the interval at which the host data will be collected into the database.
 Each Fleet instance will attempt to do the collection at this interval (with some optional jitter added, see `osquery_async_host_collect_max_jitter_percent`), with only one succeeding to get the exclusive lock.

 It can be set to a single duration value (e.g. "30s"), which defines the interval for all async host processing tasks, or it can be set for specific async tasks using a syntax similar to an URL query string or parameters in a Data Source Name (DSN) string, e.g. "label_membership=10s&policy_membership=1m".
+When using the per-task syntax, omitted tasks get the default value.
 See [osquery_enable_async_host_processing](#osquery_enable_async_host_processing) for the supported async task names.

 - Default value: 30s
 - Environment variable: `FLEET_OSQUERY_ASYNC_HOST_COLLECT_INTERVAL`